-Employers commonly use post-employment restraint of trade clauses (“Restraint of Trade Clauses”) to protect them from employees soliciting the employer’s customers and retaining confidential information after having their employment with the Employer terminated.
+Employers commonly use post-employment restraint of trade clauses or restrictive covenant clauses (“Restraint of Trade Clauses”) to protect them from employees soliciting the employer’s customers and retaining confidential information, after having their employment with the Employer terminated.

-The usual restraints which operate at the expiration of the period of employment include restraining a former employee from “soliciting” or “enticing” the former employer’s:-
+The usual covenants which operate at the expiration of the period of employment include restraining a former employee from “soliciting” or “enticing” the former employer’s:-

-The restrictions generally imposed on a former employee are the following:-
+The covenants generally imposed on a former employee are the following:-

-The common law position in relating to Restraint of Trade Clauses was set out in the leading Jersey case of Rossborough v Boon & Aziz.
+The common law position in relation to Restraint of Trade Clauses was set out in the leading Jersey case of Rossborough v Boon & Aziz.

 In determining whether a restraint is reasonably necessary to protect the employer’s interests, the Royal Court will have to consider the following factors:-